reenas/VR101/unity-primitives-and-transform-controls.md

 ![](.gitbook/assets/primative_rotate_scene.gif)

 Next, hold down _Ctrl \(or Cmd\)_ and _Alt \(or Option\)_, right-click and move the mouse up to zoom into the scene.
 Moving the mouse down zooms out.
-Or if you want do it the easy way, just just use the scroll wheel:
+Or if you want do it the easy way, just use the scroll wheel:

 ![](.gitbook/assets/primative_zoom.gif)